UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/README.md

 2. Hotfix branch: A branch to fix an emergency bug from the Main branch.

-3. Release branch: A branch pre-processes and tests the deployment code before merging with the Main branch.
+3. Release branch: A branch pre-processes and tests the deployment code before merging into the Main branch.

 4. Development branch: A branch that stores collections of change or adds new features.